juice-shop/multi-juicer/readme.md

 To be on the safe side calculate with:

-- _1GB memory & 1CPU overhead_, for the balancer, redis & co
+- _1GB memory & 1CPU overhead_, for the balancer & co
 - _200MB & 0.2CPU \* number of participants_, for the individual JuiceShop Instances

 The numbers above reflect the default resource limits.
 These can be tweaked, see: [Customizing the Setup](#customizing-the-setup)